 An audition is not required for high school players who are recommended by their band director.
 It is understood that recommended students already have solid percussion skills and the ability to read music.

-Community percussionists should contact the Percussion Ensemble director (cheiny@iup.edu) AND the director of the University Band, Jason Worzbyt (reedtip@iup.edu), if interested in playing in both the Percussion Ensemble and the University Band.
+Community percussionists should contact the Percussion Ensemble director (cheiny@iup.edu) and the director of the University Band, Jason Worzbyt (reedtip@iup.edu), if interested in playing in both the Percussion Ensemble and the University Band.